ravik002/ThrottleCore/README.md

 ```

 ## Configuration
-ThrottleCore can be initialized with a configuration object via `throttleCore.configureRateLimiter(config)`.
+ThrottleCore can be initialized with a configuration object via `throttleCore.initRateLimiter(config)`.
 Below is the full schema:

 ```js